 Integrating SGNL with Okta, for the purposes of securing GCP, relies on Okta Inline Hooks.
 Okta Inline Hooks enable Okta to make an outbound request that can be routed to SGNL, in order to determine:

-b) what assets within an GCP environment a user should be able to access during a given session
+a. whether a principal has access to a specific GCP environment b. what assets within an GCP environment a user should be able to access during a given session c. what roles to allocate to the user for the session, based on business context

 A simple example of this in action is using Okta Hooks to ask whether a user can access a specific customer’s data in GCP for a given session.
 In this scenario, SGNL Customers have found that assigning Customer Identifiers as Claims in the OIDC Token offer the greatest level of flexibility and dyamism, when combined with existing GCP roles and permissions, to dynamically specify an individual principal’s (user, service, robot, etc) permissions for a given session.